Service List¶

 app,framework,cache,message_queue,custom,db,web. -

-Select the color for the current service; it is randomly generated by default, or you can choose from the dropdown.
+Select a color for the current service; one is generated randomly by default, or you can select one from the dropdown.

 -